Dirty Dancing (song)

 "Dirty Dancing" is the third overall single from New Kids on the Block's 2008 album, The Block.
 It was produced by RedOne.
 The lead vocals were sung by Jordan Knight and Donnie Wahlberg.

+A new version of the song featuring South Korea boy band Seventeen was released to coincide the fifteenth anniversary of their album release, The Block.

 Song information

 "Dirty Dancing" was only released in Germany on December 19, 2008, as the second single from the album in that market.
 However, the song has charted in Canada, Austria and on the European Hot 100.
 It became The Blocks most successful single in Europe.

 Critical reception

 British tabloid The News Letter described the song as "more sophisticated than the blaring, synth-heavy pop of their classic years".

 In its review of The Block, Sputnik Music said: "to the wafer-thin sexual metaphors of ‘Dirty Dancing’".
 Slant Magazine said: "they show their age by pretending it's still 1987 on "Dirty Dancing" ("Ooh, it's so crazy/She's like Baby/I'm like Swayze")".
 In its review of The Block, The A.V.
 Club stated that "in songs like "Dirty Dancing" they… well, they merely sound like a boy band, and pay for the simple incongruity of it all" Now Magazine comments on the song: "Throwback references date their fan base, though, with songs like Dirty Dancing (“She’s like Baby, I’m like Swayze”)".

 British newspaper Lisburn Today described it as "sexy".
 In its review of The Block, Billboard declared: "They also turn an homage to "Dirty Dancing" into a bump and grind that is far, far from the innocence of the Patrick Swayze original, or the New Kids music, for that matter".